GeoBlacklight Overview - Part 1 - GeoBlacklight Workshop"

 Why and what is GeoBlacklight?

 Discovery services and metadata have been key challenges for many organizations who provide geospatial data.
-GeoBlacklight hopes to build on the successes of projects like OpenGeoPortal and Blacklight by integrating with an ecosystem of plugins and an already active developper community.
+GeoBlacklight hopes to build on the successes of projects like OpenGeoPortal and Blacklight by integrating with an ecosystem of plugins and an already active developer community.
 Bridging the gap between the digital library and geospatial communities, GeoBlacklight aims to bring expertise from both fields to provide a better experience for finding geospatial data.

 What do you mean by geospatial data?

 We primarily mean Geographic Information Systems (GIS) data which are structured data in specific file formats (Shapefiles, Rasters, etc.).
-That is, GIS data you would be serving data through a spatial data infrastructure (SDI).
+That is, GIS data you would be serving through a spatial data infrastructure (SDI).

 GeoBlacklight is flexible enough, however, to act as a discovery service for a variety of sources, but is designed for GIS data specifically.
 Traditionally GIS and SDI software have not done great job at discovery and has always felt like an afterthought, thus the opportunity for GeoBlacklight to advance the state of GIS data discovery.